A History of the Palestinian People: Contents summary

 Besides the front cover, back cover, and title page the book contains a quote attributed to the Seinfeld character George Costanza: "Just remember, it's not a lie if you believe it."
 The rest of its pages are blank.
 The Hebrew version of 120 pages is shorter than the 132-page English version.
-Voll said that a planned German version will be significantly longer.
+Voll said a planned German version will be significantly longer.

 Composition and publication

 Voll is a columnist for Israeli publications, and involved in public relations and advertising.
 Holding an M.A. in Jewish Studies from Haifa University, Voll has also lectured at the university as an external lecturer.

 The book was described by its author as "a fruit of many years of research" and "the most comprehensive and extensive review of some 3,000 years of Palestinian history, with emphasis on the Palestinian people's unique contribution to the world and to humanity".
-Interviewed on the Kol Chai radio station, Voll stated that "The Palestinian people believe they are a people, and someone needs to tell them the truth even if it hurts.
+Interviewed on the Kol Chai radio station, Voll stated: "The Palestinian people believe they are a people, and someone needs to tell them the truth even if it hurts.
 Look what happens when they were given the feeling that they are a real people."